karlosye/LeetCode-notes/record.md

 # LeetCode_Journal
 This github repository is used to document the common leetcode questions that shows up in typical coding interviews.
-I usually do summary and reviews and commit to this repository once a week.
+I usually do summary and reviews and commit to this repository once a week. -- Karlos

 ## 2181.
 Merge Nodes in Between Zeros (Linked list - medium difficulty)
 ```